 With warmer weather approaching, we knew that the numbers of stray and surrendered animals could skyrocket, as it has every year.
 A typical day in the warmer months could require intake of 30 or more animals.
 Most are not in distress.
 We simply could not sustain this and remain available to animals that required care in the shelter.
-A creative plan from another humane society led us to create our own plan for the kittens that were expected The happiest moment here at the OHS is when we find a forever home for an animal, a home that is the perfect match, one where she will be loved and cared for and we are delighted to once again live these happy moments.

-to arrive by the box load in late spring.
+A creative plan from another humane society led us to create our own plan for the kittens that were expected to arrive by the box load in late spring.
 We would quickly train finders and owners to care for the healthy ones outside the shelter until the kittens are ready for adoption.
 We essentially created a new foster volunteer program on the fly.